U10 Outdoor competition Rules

 - No bowler may bowl more than one fifth of the overs.
 All current ECB directives must be applied.

 - CRICKET BALLS.
-The home club shall supply one ball in reasonable condition for each match up to the County Quarter Finals/ Semi-Finals and County Final for which new balls will be supplied by MCA.
+The home club shall supply one ball in reasonable condition for each match up to the County Quarter Finals/ Semi-Finals and County Final for which new balls will be supplied by MJCA.

 - UMPIRES.
 Clubs shall supply umpires for matches up to the County Quarter Finals/ Semi-Finals.
-For the final MCA will appoint independent umpires.
+For the final MJCA will appoint independent umpires.
 If clubs have acceptable umpires who are willing to stand in these matches please let the competition organiser know in good time so that arrangements can be finalised as early as possible.

 The current Laws of Cricket shall apply except: